 I have been on the 8 Day Lemosho route for Kilimanjaro with Ian Taylor Trekking so far, with plans to make many more trips with this company.
 There really is no comparison- from the welcoming, knowledgeable, wonderful guides to the incredible food- everything about the treks will be unbelievably fantastic.
 The routes Ian Taylor takes allow for the most acclimatization to keep everyone safe and healthy and so we all enjoy it rather than just survive it.
 On Kilimanjaro summit night, out of all the teams in the same camp as us, we were the only group who successfully summited.
 That is thanks to the #1 guide on Kilimanjaro!
 I can’t imagine going with another company for this level of adventure travel.
 We have hopes of Elbrus next year and have already gotten information and personalized communications with Ian.
 You won’t regret going with Ian Taylor Trekking.

 Ready to go?

-The Ian Taylor Trekking office team have climbed Kilimanjaro over a combined 50 times.
+The Ian Taylor Trekking office team has climbed Kilimanjaro over a combined 50 times.
 Our Head guide was voted Kilimanjaro’s Number 1 Guide.
-We have the knowledge, team and experience delivering the safety and best experience on Kilimanjaro.
+We have the knowledge, team, and experience to deliver the safest and the best experience on Kilimanjaro.

-We are here with the information you need to be successful.
+We are here with the information and assistance you need to be successful.
 Get in touch today for more information on climbing Kilimanjaro on the Lemosho Route.